dmccuskey/lua-corovel/README.md

 ### Why Corovel ? ###

-The name Corovel comes from the phrase "*Coro*na E*ve*nt *L*oop".
+The name Corovel comes from the phrase *Corona Event Loop*.
 I created it so that I could run certain modules from my DMC Corona Library in a server environment (eg, async TCP Sockets, WebSockets, and WAMP).
 I figured if I could create an enviroment similar to the Corona SDK, then I wouldn't have to re-write any of the libraries and could continue to code in my "normal" Corona-esque manner.

 The Corona SDK environment provides a rich environment for asynchronous programming via two core objects: the Corona Runtime and Corona Timer.
 The Runtime sends out events every "frame" and the Timer will call a handler after a certain time has passed.
 These are important building blocks for async code.